 2) Sugar Ray Leonard (36-3-1, 25 KOs)

-In my opinion, the top two on this list are “no doubters”.
+In my opinion, the top two on this list are no-brainers.
 Leonard, on his way to the title, beat almost every top contender possible.
-He won the title in 1979 over the great Wilfredo Benitez stopping Benitez at the end of the 15th round.
-That set up a fight with Panamanian legend Roberto Duran.
-Leonard stood toe-to-toe with Duran almost beating him at his own game.
+He won the title in 1979 over the great Wilfredo Benitez, stopping Benitez at the end of the 15th round.
+That setup a fight with Panamanian legend Roberto Duran.
+Leonard stood toe-to-toe with Duran, almost beating him at his own game.
 He lost a close decision but proved to everyone that there should be no doubt as to his bravery in the ring.
 In the rematch, Leonard moved, boxed and frustrated Duran to the point where, in the eighth round, Duran turned and walked away.
 Leonard’s toughness was unquestioned after his epic confrontation with Thomas Hearns.
-Trailing going into the 14th round, Leonard mounted a furious assault leaving Hearns battered and broken.
-The win cemented Leonard’s legend at welterweight.
+Trailing going into the 14th round, Leonard mounted a furious assault, leaving Hearns battered and broken.
+The win cemented Leonard’s legendary status at welterweight.

 1) Sugar Ray Robinson (173-19-6, 108 KOs)

 This list is really Robinson and then everyone else.
 Robinson had an unbelievable record as a welterweight of 110-1-2!
 Robinson beat likes of Jake LaMotta, Marty Servo, Fritzie Zivic, Kid Gavilan and Henry Armstrong.
 To me, there should be no question that Sugar Ray Robinson was truly the best ever!